RaZooM-s-organization/build-immersive-gd/tutorials/general.md

 This table shows poses that are close to ideal. (which can be seen by the *similarity coefficients*, which are close to 1)

 > [!NOTE]
-> There are `.gif`-s in this table.
-They may not load instantly.
-Wait a couple of seconds.
+> There are gifs in this table.
+They may take couple of seconds to load.

 <table>